The EDUNIVERSAL International Scientific Committee

 Prof. Sung Joo Park is the former Dean and Vice president of KAIST (Korea Advanced Institute of Science and Technology).
 He is currently a professor emeritus at KAIST Business School.
 Holding a PhD from Michigan State University, he was also the founding president of AAPBS (Association of Asia-Pacific Business Schools,), and served as board members of the AACSB and the GFME (Global Foundation for Management Education) and is an advisor to EFMD.
 Also, he served as an advisor to Samsung Group and is a lifetime member of Korean Academy of Science & Technology.

-Prof Dr. Edson Luiz Riccio is a well-established Researcher and Senior Professor at the School of Economics Business and Accountancy, University of São Paulo (USP).
-His areas of teaching and research are: International Management and Business Information Systems.
-He was the Director of International Office for the School of Business for 20 years, from July 1996 to October 2016.
-He continues to support the international office as the International Education Advisor.
+Prof Dr. Edson Luiz Riccio is a Senior Professor at the School of Economics Business and Accountancy (FEA), University of São Paulo (USP) and well-established Researcher.
+His areas of teaching and research are International Management and Business Information Systems with extensive list of published works.
+He has been active as Visiting Professor in business schools in Europe.
+He was the Deputy Director of International Relations for the School of Business of USP for 19 years, from 1997 to 2016.
+He also works as an International Education Advisor.
 He is founder and Editor of the Journal of Information Systems and Technology Management (ISSN 1807-1775) ; founder and Chair of CONTECSI – International Conference on Information Systems and Technology Management (ISSN 2448-1041); Founder and Director of TECSI – Research Lab of Information Systems and Technology Management.
 He is founder and President of the Brazilian Chapter of AIS – Association for Information Systems.
 He holds a PhD in Business Information Systems from USP and an SEP in International Management from Stanford University.
-His professional career includes long experience in top executive positions such as CIO and Chief Officer in international companies as well as Senior Leader Consultant of Organizational Projects for regional and federal Government in Brazil.
+His professional career includes long experience as top executive in international corporations, in positions such as CIO and General Manager as well as Leader Consultant of Organizational Projects in large consulting organization.

 NORTH AMERICA AND MASTERS RANKING BRANCH